jordansissel/sysadvent/2011/06/article.md

 ## Tight Feedback Loop

-Not having been formally educated in computer science, I find myself missing quite a bit.
-One thing that made learning to program eaiser was using a language with very quick feedback - how quickly can you verify something is working as you intended?
+I was never formally educated in computer science, and I find myself missing quite a bit.
+One thing that made learning to program easier was using a language with very quick feedback - how quickly can you try something?
 How many steps does it take?
 I don't care what the language is that you start with, but my personal preference is either Python or Ruby.

 Both of these languages can work in the style you're familiar with in shell scripts, but also ease you into both functional and object-oriented programming